-If a good crop of winter annual weeds took root in your fields, you're in good company.
-A wet harvest resulted in fewer fall herbicide applications.
-In addition, many areas experienced a winter conducive to spring weed growth.
-Prevented plant acres in 2019 only adds to this year's weed challenge.
+If a good crop of winter annual weeds often takes root in your fields, you're in good company.
+When harvest is wet, growers are able to make fewer fall herbicide applications.

 To reduce the impact of winter annual weeds (and early spring weeds) on early corn growth, make burndown applications of residual herbicides before planting.
 (Keep in mind burndown herbicides and residual herbicides are not always the same.)
 This helps achieve a clean field prior to seeding, as these weeds that are flowering or showing stem elongation are more difficult to control while consuming soil moisture.